 There are more than 80 types of massage and most massage therapists specialize in several different forms, according to the BLS.
 The types used for each client is specialized to his or her needs, desires and medical conditions.
 A brief synopsis of the client's medical history and conditions is often necessary so the massage therapist can determine the best form of massage for the client.

-The BLS stated that, as of 2012, 44 U.S. states including Washington D.C. implemented state regulations on massage therapy.
+The BLS stated that, as of 2018, 45 U.S. states and Washington D.C. implemented state regulations on massage therapy.
 Most mandate that massage therapists must receive formal training and pass some type of exam.
 The BLS also reported that due to the fluctuating nature of laws, massage therapists may consider checking with their state's licensing and certification regulations.

 Massage therapists can receive training from post-secondary institutions where a high school diploma or equivalent is sufficient for admission.
 Coursework generally includes anatomy and physiology, kinesiology, massage theory, body mechanics, legal responsibilities and basic health training.
 Training may be 500 hours or more, stated the BLS.

 Massage therapists find employment in spas, cruise ships, chiropractic offices, doctors' offices, sports clubs and also through self-employment.
 Excellent communication skills, trustworthiness and the ability to put a client at ease are good qualities for massage therapists to have.